LinusCDE/SpotifyAPI/README.md

 ## How to use it
 Other than to mention it is licensed under the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.de.html "License page") and therefore should mention anywhere that this (my) API was used, you are free to use it modify it or whatever you want.
+Just respect the license.

 ## Requirements
 This API is intended to run on Unix-Like systems, especially Linux.
 However it should run under OS X or BSD if the 'qdbus'-Command is installed.